 (from a department to all of the employees in the department) the order in which you upsert a new department and a new employee is:

 - 1. Department - 2.
 Employee

-The foreign surrogate key reference is contained in the Employee table in the cache.
+The foreign surrogate key reference is contained in the cache table used to hold the data from the Employee MBO.

 Message autonomy